audrasjb/embed-block-for-github/readme.txt

 Easily embed GitHub repositories in Gutenberg Editor.

+This plugin is being developed in [GitHub](https://github.com/audrasjb/embed-block-for-github).
+Contributions welcome!

 == Description ==

 This plugin adds a GitHub Repository Embed Block to the Block Editor.